Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 GraphQL autocompletion and validation will now work in `.graphql` files or in [`gql`](https://github.com/apollographql/graphql-tag) template literals!

-## Typescript Types
+## TypeScript Types

-To add Typescript types to your Storefront API objects, do the following:
+To add TypeScript types to your Storefront API objects, do the following:

 ```ts
 import type {Product} from '@shopify/hydrogen-ui/storefront-api-types';